This article was revised on 7/22/20

-For decades most Latter-day Saints took the translation of the Book of Mormon in the way that the 2001 Ensign magazine depicted it.
+For decades most Latter-day Saints took the translation of the Book of Mormon in the way that earlier portrayals depicted it.
 Imagine the surprise of many Mormons when a 2015 Gospel Topics Essay admitted that the seer stone was used in the translation of the Book of Mormon.
 (See MRM’s review of the essay here.)
 If the reader doubts this, I suggest finding a former Latter-day Saint who is willing to be honest and ask, “Were you always taught about the seer stone in the Book of Mormon translation?”
 I was never a Latter-day Saint, so I cannot state this definitely from my own experience.
-However, I have asked several dozen former Mormons this question and the answer is always a resounding “no!”
+However, I have asked several dozen former Mormons this question and the answer is always “no!”
 Often I have been told how they were also never taught that Smith had married multiple wives (including teenagers and married women) or that the Book of Abraham was a spiritual, not literal, translation.
 These are other admissions that were made in the Gospel Topics Essays that were published between 2013-15.

 Today there is a display in the Church History Museum (across the street from Temple Square) portraying the actual seer stone.
 Take a tour with us at the museum by clicking here.

 In the January 2020 article, Curtis reports matter-of-factly about the seer stone as if this information was a fact that all Saints have always been taught.
 He quotes David Whitmer’s account on page 40: